bxdoan/bxdoan/README.md

 <div align="center">

-> The best time to plant a tree was 20 years ago.
-The second best time is now.
+> The mind is everything.
+What you think you become.

-> — Chinese Proverb
+> — Buddha

 </div>